evacchi/evacchi.github.io/content/posts/2025-06-20-chicory-android.md

 ## Memory Management

-In our experience, starting around 150MB of heap usage, the Garbage Collector kicks in more frequently: this is especially problematic when that memory belongs to the compiler!
+Finally, we managed to make all the spec tests pass on Android.
+Great, now let's move onto some real-world Wasm modules!
+We started with the [mcp.run `fetch` servlet](https://www.mcp.run/dylibso/fetch), which is a Wasm module that fetches a webpage from a URL and returns it as Markdown.
+I was pretty bummed when ART started throwing a `java.lang.OutOfMemoryError`.
+Looking more closely, I noticed that the offender was the Chicory compiler itself, which was using more than **200MB** of heap space!

-It's widely known that the JVM has limitations on class file size and method count.
-The Dalvik runtime has similar constraints, with a limit of **65,535 methods** per class file.
-On the JVM compiler, we handle this by generating multiple class files with reduced method counts and falling back to the interpreter when individual methods become too large.
+Now, everybody knows that the JVM has limitations on class file size and method count.
+The Dalvik runtime has similar constraints, with a limit of **65535 methods** per class file.
+So, on the JVM compiler, we generate multiple class files when the class file grows over 50k methods; if a function is too large, we just fall back to the interpreter.
+This works well on the JVM, but it is not enough on Android; it is mostly an issue related to the way DexMaker works.
+DexMaker retains the complete intermediate representation of all the generated methods in memory until the final DEX file is generated.
+This means that if you generate a lot of methods, the memory usage can grow significantly, especially if the methods are large.

-The Dalvik runtime introduces an additional constraint: memory usage.
-With reasonably-sized Wasm modules, we've observed that the Dalvik runtime struggles when compiler memory usage exceeds **150MB** and throws `java.lang.OutOfMemoryError` around **200MB**.

-This wouldn't be a major issue if DexMaker allowed us to emit bytecode incrementally, but `DexMaker#generate()` produces an entire DEX file at once.
-This forces us to keep the complete intermediate representation in memory until compilation finishes.

-Luckily, the solution is relatively straightforward: split compilation into chunks, and produce a separate class at a low boundary (currently 200 methods per chunk).
-This approach finally allowed us to run complex Wasm modules on Android, including, notably, the [mcp.run `fetch` servlet](https://www.mcp.run/dylibso/fetch), without memory issues.
+Luckily, the solution is relatively straightforward: split class files at a lower boundary (currently 200 methods per "chunk").
+This approach finally allowed us to "make [`fetch`](https://www.mcp.run/dylibso/fetch) happen"!

 ## Testing the Android backend

 Android's development tooling is not designed for this kind of lower-level work.
-Testing Android applications typically uses the [Android Instrumentation framework](https://developer.android.com/training/testing/).
-The instrumentation framework is a powerful tool but comes with significant overhead, because internally it transfers a lot of data between the host and the device.
+Testing Android applications on device, typically uses the [Android Instrumentation framework](https://developer.android.com/training/testing/).
+The instrumentation framework is a powerful tool but comes with significant overhead; among other things, it transfers a lot of metadata between the host and the device.
 This is ok for end-to-end, integration testing, where flows are usually long and complex, but not so much for unit testing, where you want to run a lot of tests quickly.

-The instrumentation framework is the default way to run tests on the device, but normally this is not necessary, you can run tests on the host machine on a plain JVM; even when Android-specific APIs are involved, [Roboelectric](https://robolectric.org/) simulates the Android environment, allowing you to run tests without the overhead of the instrumentation framework.
+Moreover, while the instrumentation framework is the default way to run tests on the device, most unit tests are usually run on the host machine on a plain JVM; even when Android-specific APIs are involved, [Roboelectric](https://robolectric.org/) simulates the Android environment, allowing you to run tests without the overhead of the instrumentation framework.

-But with this approach we can't test the Chicory compiler for Android, because the JVM does not support DEX bytecode!
-The Chicory compiler _must_ run on Android, and we _need_ to test it on Android!
+Unfortunately, none of this applies to our case: the JVM can't load DEX bytecode, and the Chicory compiler _must_ be tested on ART.

-Some work [has been done to run the suite against the interpreter](https://github.com/dylibso/chicory/tree/main/android-tests).
-Even though there is some overhead, it is manageable, because the interpreter can be tested and debugged on a traditional JVM, and then only testing that we do on Android is to ensure that there aren't any platform-specific issues.
+Some work [has been done to run the test suite against the interpreter](https://github.com/dylibso/chicory/tree/main/android-tests).
+Even though there is some overhead, it is manageable, because the interpreter can be tested and debugged on a traditional JVM.
+On Android we only ensure that there aren't any platform-specific issues.

-However, with the instrumentation framework, running the entire Wasm spec test suite against the Android compiler takes about **8 minutes** in Android Studio, and about **4 minutes** using Gradle on the command line.
+However, running the entire Wasm spec test suite against the Android compiler with the instrumentation framework takes about **8 minutes** in Android Studio, and about **4 minutes** using Gradle on the command line.
 This is not terrible, but it is still a lot of time to wait for a test suite to run, especially when you are iterating on the code.
 Compare this to the plain JVM, where the same test suite takes about **30 seconds** to run! (_FIXME: the JVM number is made up, need to measure again_)

 So, I decided to investigate how to run unit tests on Android _without_ the overhead of the instrumentation framework.